 SO1: Nurture partnerships with patients and citizens to support good health What could get in the way?
-As a Strate Lead Board The Trust's inability to work effectively with a diverse If our 'changed ways of working' with the diverse population (inc excluded communities) are not delivered by 2027 population using diverse methods and create alignment between the because of the leadership's inability to identify, communicate and engage Trust's agenda and that of the patients and communities then it will lead to a loss of confidence locally and likely non-delivery of SO1 SF PHPIP Risk Score Current (January 2025) Target (March 2026) The controls marked with will be essential to the target reduction in risk likelihood score. l 4 L 4 16 4 L 2 8
+As a Strate Lead Board The Trust's inability to work effectively with a diverse lf ged ways o communitie Exec Commit tee population using diverse methods and create alignment between the because of the leadership's inability to identify, communicate and engage Trust's agenda and that of the patients and communities then it will lead to a loss of confidence locally and likely non-delivery of SO1 SF PHPIP Risk Score Current (January 2025) Target (March 2026) The controls marked with will be essential to the target reduction in risk likelihood score.
+I 4 L 4 16 I 4 L 2